weimer-coders/twitter-bots/README.md

 ## Examples of Twitter bots
 There are useful and/or interesting Twitter bots, and then there are spam Twitter bots.

+## Examples of Twitter bots
+There are useful and/or interesting Twitter bots, and then there are spam Twitter bots.

 Here are some examples of good Twitter bots:

 **International Space Station Bot**
 Sends you a direct message whenever the international space station (ISS) will be visible at your location.
-See link here.
+See link [here](https://twitter.com/twisst).

 **Earthquake Bot**
 Tweets about the location of earthquakes and their magnitude when they register as 5.0 or greater on the Richter scale.
-See link here.
+See link [here](https://twitter.com/earthquakeBot).

 **Trump Alert**
 A bot tracking Trump family follow and unfollows, so we can try and figure out what is going on inside the White House.
-See link here.
+See link [here](https://twitter.com/TrumpsAlert).

 **Trump’s Feed**
 A bot that retweets tweets from people the president follows on Twitter.
 A project of Phillip Bump of the Washington Post.
-See link here.
+See link [here](https://twitter.com/TrumpsAlert).

+Many bot repos aren't public, but a lot by journalists are, like Joe Fox's [colorschemer](https://github.com/joemfox/colorschemer) and Ken Schwencke's [fec-moji](https://github.com/Schwanksta/fec-moji).
+[Poynter](https://www.poynter.org/news/7-best-twitter-bots-journalism) also has a good list of journalism Twitter bots.

 ## Your Twitter API Key
 In order to access Twitter’s API, you need a key.
 You can do this by following the steps below: